KaikaiZhao/Machine_Learning_Notes/ISE-people.md

 ## Minje Kim

 His research focuses on designing machine learning models applied to signal processing (e.g. audio and the other time series data), stressing their computational efficiency in the resource-constrained environments or in the implementations involving large unorganized datasets.

 A COMPUTER SCIENTIST WORKING ON MACHINE LEARNING AND AUDIO

+build machine learning models that run more efficiently during the test time and in hardware.
+This kind of systems range from a deep neural network and probabilistic topic models defined and operate in a bitwise fashion to a psychoacoustically informed cost function for training a less complex model that still produces perceptually equivalent results.